-Spaniards in Cuba Anxious for War.
+Spaniards in Cuba Anxious for War

 HAVANA.
-April 8 .- This community awaits developments with stoical indifference.
-Among the officials, from Blanco down, the feeling is one of resignation.
-They are desperate, ereignty in Cuba.
-They have also made the best preparation possible for the harbor defenses of Havana.
-The higher officials, however, fear that if the point of hostilities is reached and that landing of American troops on the island is desirable for stragetic purposes, they will be landed at Mantanzas and other places and marched overland, while Havana is blockaded.
+April 8 .- This communi ty awaits developments with stoical indifference.
+Among the officials, from Blanco down, the feeling is one claration of hostilities the fear of of resignation.
+They are desperate many people increases when there is but they have done what they could to save the remnant of Spain's sov ereignty in Cuba.
+They have also made the best preparation possible for forcible language immediate armed in- ances of Major Ruffner and Captain repulsing a hostile attack.
+Some navy and army officers have real faith nable.
+These officers, valuing their in the extensive land batteries and in reputations and being keenly alive to the harbor defenses of Havana.
+The higher officials, however, fear that if the point of hostilities is reached and that landing of American troops on the island is desirable for stragetic purposes they will be landed at Mantanzas and other places and marched overland, while Havana is blockaded.

-The authorities are doing all they ean to increase the number of troops available for duty.
-A decree issued to the civil governors calling on them for a census of able-bodied men between the ages of 19 and 50 who were not already enrolled in the volunteer or similar organizations was interpreted as a call to arms of all Spanish subjects.
+The authorities are doing all they can to increase the number of troops available for duty.
+A decree issued to the civil governors calling on them for a census of able-bodied men between the ages of 19 and 50 who were not already enrolled in the voluntees or similar organizations was interpre ted as a call to arms of all Spanish subjects.
 A denial was made to this intention, but the result was the

-While the populace thinks itself ready to repel a hostile force, the main trust is still in the Spanish navv.
-The Ovuendo, the Viscaya and the torpedo flotilla are on all tongues and all tongues wag patriotically.
-It is yet a delusion of the Spanish classes that war is not to be feared, because in addition to defending Cuba, the Spanish fleet will devastate the Atlantic coast and compel the Yankees to sue for peace.
+While the populace thinks itself ready to repel a hostile force, the main trust is still in the Spanish navy.
+The Ovuendo, the Viscaya and the transfer formula florible are an all tengues. the torpedo flotilla are on all tongues and all tongues wag patriotically.
+It is yet a delusion of the Spanish, classes that war is not to be feared. because in addition to defending Cu ba, the Spanish fleet will devastate the Atlantic coast and compei the Yankees to sue for peace.

-Officials who encouraged this belief when they were stirring up a patriotic sentiment are trying to moderate it, but without success.
+Officials who encouraged this belief when they were stirring up a patriotic sentiment are trying to moderate it. but without success.
 An actual demonstration of American [naval superiority is the only thing which will curb that delusion.
-This loyal feeling has reached such a pitch that if dependence should prevail a serious problem would be to regulate it without causing a counter revolution.
-The hardly be so foolbardy as to attempt a landing anywhere in the United States. seeking an armistice, Sagasta has offered it and they might even propose a flag of truce.
-That, too, is in pro-
+This loyal feeling has reached such a pitch that if peace negotiations on the basis of independence should prevail a serious problem would be to regulate it with out causing a counter revolution.
+The authorities believe they can now admit that instead of the insurgents seeking an armistice, Sagasta has of fered it and they might even propose a flag of truce.
+That, too, is in pro

-Reports of attempted mediation on the part of the Pope was a straw clutched at eagerly by the officials.
+Reports of attempted mediation on part of the Pope was a straw clutched at eagerly by the officials.
 They even credited it to a degree not warranted by their own knowledge of the circumstances.
-While Madrid may not be able to entertain the idea, the representatives of Spanish authority in Cuba see how immensely better it would be for the peninsula to concede independence through media-
+While Madrid may not be able to entertain the idea, the representatives of Spanish au thority in Cuba see how immensely better it would be for the peninsula to concede independence through media-

-Everything is quiet and the state of waiting, expectancy and doubt continues as it has during the past week or more.
-According to outward appearances there is absolutely no change in the usual routine of life ine a happy tropical city.
+Everything is quiet and the state of waiting, expectancy and doubt con-tinues as it has during the past week lsh for the ception.
+A floating battery could not pearances there is absolutely no pearances there is absolutely no change in the usual routine of life ina happy tropical city.
 Good Friday, with its proper observance, is more the topic in the mind than war or diplomacy.